 At 7:00pm it was time for our group to leave and we were all pretty gutted!
 Some people stayed though and they did say that the music and dancing died down for a bit from 7:00-8:00pm until about 22:00pm and then got busier again for the evening parties.

-My Tips for Visiting Paradise Beach in Mykonos!
+Tips for Visiting Paradise Beach in Mykonos for a Beach Party!

 - There is a public bus that runs from Mykonos Town leaving Fabrika Square regularly all day until around midnight.
 A one way journey is €1.80.
 Be prepared for some crazy Greek driving and to potentially stand if you get on the bus last as they still fill the bus up even if there are no seats.